mhanberg/temple/README.md

 ### Components

-Dsl provides an API for creating custom components that act as custom HTML elements.
+Temple provides an API for creating custom components that act as custom HTML elements.

 These components can be given `props` that are available inside the component definition as module attributes.
 The contents of a components `do` block are available as a special `@children` attribute.